Science KS3 & KS4Back

 - forces, sound, light and space in Physics

 In year 8 we learn about:

-Throughout these topics pupils learn to be scientists.
-Pupils should understand that science is about working objectively, modifying explanations to take account of new evidence and ideas and subjecting results to peer review.
-Pupils should decide on the appropriate type of scientific enquiry to undertake to answer their own questions and develop a deeper understanding of factors to be taken into account when collecting, recording and processing data.
+Throughout these topics students learn to be scientists.
+Students should understand that science is about working objectively, modifying explanations to take account of new evidence and ideas and subjecting results to peer review.
+Students should decide on the appropriate type of scientific enquiry to undertake to answer their own questions and develop a deeper understanding of factors to be taken into account when collecting, recording and processing data.
 They should evaluate their results and identify further questions arising from them.